 International checks are still a viable and secure way to send money home.
 However, there are a few disadvantages such as long processing times and unfavourable exchange rates depending on the bank where you cash it.

-When sending money to Colombia, you will be required to provide details to help make the transfer process as smooth as possible.
+When sending money, you will be required to provide details to help make the transfer process as smooth as possible.
 Here is some of the information you need to have before making money transfer to Colombia.

 Nothing compares to the satisfaction you get when you know that your loved ones in Colombia are well-fed, sheltered, and doing well healthwise.
 This mental picture keeps on pushing you to send more and more each time.